harihaysrun/03-sc-vue/README.md

 And with that in mind, I have come up with Sunny Central, a third-party retailer who brings in exclusive and not-so-accessible SPF products from all over the world to local customers.

 **As the end user, I want to:**
+- get my hands on the latest sunscreens ASAP
-- easily shop new sunscreens
+- easily shop them in one place
 - discover sunscreens from other brands or countries

 Visit the Sunny Central store [here](https://gleeful-tanuki-c97887.netlify.app/)!